ONS-Innovation/github-copilot-usage-dashboard/README.md

 ./concourse/scripts/set_pipeline.sh github-copilot-usage-lambda <branch_name>
 ```

-If the branch you are deploying is `main` or `master`, it will trigger a deployment to the `sdp-prod` environment.
-To set the ECR image tag, you must draft a GitHub release pointing to the latest release of the `main/master` branch that has a tag in the form of `vX.Y.Z.` Drafting up a release will automatically deploy the latest version of the `main/master` branch with the associated release tag, but you can also manually trigger a build through the Concourse UI or the terminal prompt.
+If the branch you are deploying is `main`, it will trigger a deployment to the `sdp-prod` environment.
+To set the ECR image tag, you must draft a GitHub release pointing to the latest release of the `main` branch that has a tag in the form of `vX.Y.Z.` Drafting up a release will automatically deploy the latest version of the `main` branch with the associated release tag, but you can also manually trigger a build through the Concourse UI or the terminal prompt.

 ## Triggering a pipeline
 Once the pipeline has been set, you can manually trigger a build on the Concourse UI, or run the following command: